leandrocp/autumn/priv/README.md

 # Support files

-Used to generate langs and themes:
+Used to generate themes and samples.

-* `generated` - files generated automatically by mix tasks.
-* `langs` - git submodules for each supported lang.
-* `themes` - theme files.

-For more info see the included README.md in each subdirectory
+For more info see the included README.md in each subdirectory.